Huaquan: History

 There are legends written during Emperor Xuanzong of Tang's reign about a Mount Hua knight named Cai Mao, who was famous for his prowess in combat and swordplay.
 Apparently Cai Mao had killed an enemy, a noble from Chang'an and had to go into hiding to escape the family's wrath.

 400 years later we hear of Cai's descendants, Cai Tai and Cai Gang of Jining in Shandong Province; were reputed using the huaquan style in public competitions.
 It is because of this historical record that many credit these two brothers with preserving huaquan as we know it today.
 However, it was Cai Wanzhi of Jining during the reign of Jaiqing during the Ming dynasty who is credited with the finishing touches on huaquan by writing the book "The Secrets of Huaquan"; the finishing touches could just be that he wrote the book, nobody can say for sure.
 Cai Wanzhi had based the book on the traditional philosophy of combining the "three pure essences", or treasures, of Spirit (Shen), Intrinsic Energy (Chi), and Internal force (Jing).
 Therefore, this specific style of Kung Fu is sometimes referred to as "Kung Fu of Essence."
 It is also known as Glorious/Magnificent Boxing, China Fist, or "The Fist of Hua Mountain."
 (Hua, meaning Glorious, is also synonymous for the word China/Chinese).
 Modern-day huaquan is considered to be one of the five major styles of changquan.
-It may be important to note that due to its translation and spelling, there is a different style of huaquan meaning "Flower Fist" (meihuaquan).
+Due to its translation and spelling, there is a different style of huaquan meaning "Flower Fist" (meihuaquan).